Want to take quizzes and track your credits?

-Yes, the Substance Abuse and Mental Health Services Administration (SAMHSA) operates a free, confidential National Helpline 1-800-662-HELP (4357), also known as the Treatment Referral Routing Service, that is available 24 hours a day, seven days a week and 365 days a year to help with treatment referral and information (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
-This service provides referrals to local treatment facilities, support groups and community-based organizations.
+Yes, the Substance Abuse and Mental Health Services Administration (SAMHSA) operates a free, confidential National Helpline 1-800-662-HELP (4357), also known as the Treatment Referral Routing Service.
+This service is available 24 hours a day, 7 days a week, and 365 days a year to help with treatment referral and information (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
+This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information.

-Are there other products or services that specialize in linking SDOH patients to needed resources?
+Are there other products or services that specialize in linking patients with SDOH needs to resources?

-Yes, as technology and digital health applications continue to evolve, many organizations are creating social referral platforms to assist providers and patients.
-Many of these platforms are in early phases of implementation, and range in cost from free services to more comprehensive EHR solutions.
+Yes.
+As technology and digital health applications continue to evolve, organizations are creating social referral platforms to assist clinicians and patients.14 Many of these platforms are in early phases of implementation and range in cost from free services to more comprehensive EHR solutions.

 Throughout the implementation phase of your SDOH initiative, it is important to refine and enhance your workflows.
 Discuss with your team and patients to learn what is working and what needs to change.
 If you discover that your screening method isn't occurring as consistently as it should, examine the process to see if you can identify a better way to screen more patients.
 The solution may be as simple as training one extra staff member on administering the questionnaire during rooming.

 As you continue to refine your workflow, celebrate your successes.
 Share patient stories and best practices with colleagues across your organization and community.
-By sharing your stories, you may inspire other practices to implement your model, which will help to scale and sustain the initiative, as well as improve the health outcomes of many more patients across the community.
+By sharing your stories, you may inspire other practices to implement your model, which will help to scale and sustain the initiative and improve the health outcomes of many more patients across the community.

-With a step-wise approach, healthcare professionals and systems can address SDOH in order to improve health outcomes, improve care quality, lower costs and enhance joy at work for health care providers across the organization.
-As hospitals and clinics expand their role in creating healthy communities, it will be essential to address the SDOH for their patients where they live, work and play.
+With a step-wise approach, health care professionals and systems can address social determinants of health to improve health outcomes, improve care quality, lower costs, and enhance joy at work for health care providers across the organization.
+As hospitals and clinics expand their roles in creating healthy communities, it will be essential to address the social determinants of health for their patients where they live, work, and play.

 Be thoughtful in determining your target population for intervention.

-Take the time to adequately develop and train staff to address SDOH initiatives.
+Take the time to adequately develop and train team members to address SDOH initiatives.